ThienFakeVN/countries_dictionary/README.md

     - Population
  - Some functions which you might find helpful

-Before using, it is recommended to see the code on [GitHub](https://github.com/ThienFakeVN/countries_dictionary/) to understand how the code works
+Before using, it is recommended to see the code on [GitHub](https://github.com/ThienFakeVN/countries_dictionary/) to understand how it works

 I created this module as an offline source of countries' information which is easy to access and use by coders.